Two dozen arrows:

 See also “Pierce’s Playground: Zalamea on Sheaf Theory on Dialogue” here.

-Following the call for a universalist mathematics, we have found that a sheaf theory (a term from Middle English meaning “two dozen arrows”) is needed.
+Following the call for a universalist mathematics, theory of sheaves (a term from Middle English meaning “two dozen arrows”) may be useful.

-I would like to take a break from my usual posts on German idealism to try to apply my understanding of what I’ve learned so far to contemporary debate.
-The following is a very sketchy overview of the various areas we will be heading, beginning with sheaves, moving on through to topos theory, to Grothendieck topology (category theory), to “quantum set theory”, and so forth.
+The following is an overview of the various areas this blog will be heading, beginning with sheaves, moving on through towards topos theory, to Grothendieck topology, category theory, to “quantum set theory”, and so forth.

 This sketch is obviously absolutely incomplete, obviously subject to much error, and obviously highly Fragmented in kind.
 Yet, as we have revealed, even Fragments do have a positive efficacy of their own.
-My aim here is to creatively synthesize a lot of complex mathematics so as to provide a narrow directory for others who are interested in this general project of universalist mathematics.
+My aim here is to creatively synthesize a lot of threads in complex mathematics so as to provide a narrow directory for others who are interested in this general project of universalist mathematics.
+These threads should not be taken for more than what they are: Fragments.

 What is a Sheaf?